Have you come up with a creative name, slogan, or logo but don’t know how to protect it? Or are you not quite sure what gives a trademark strength?

 About the Speaker:

-Cheryl Dancey Balough is a Hatchery Network Member.
-Cheryl helps businesses and individuals protect their ideas, trademarks, copyrights, and trade secrets as they start new ventures or grow existing businesses.
+Cheryl Dancey Balough helps businesses and individuals protect their ideas, trademarks, copyrights, and trade secrets as they start new ventures or grow existing businesses.
 She also advises start-ups and closely held businesses on issues related to corporate formation, contracts, e-commerce, privacy, and advertising.
 Cheryl is a principal at Balough Law Offices, LLC and an adjunct professor of copyright law at Chicago-Kent College of Law and previously was senior faculty in communications and business planning at Keller Graduate School of Management.
 She currently serves as Chair of the American Bar Association Cyberspace Law Committee.
 Cheryl has been recognized by her peers as a Leading Lawyer in Chicago for business law and by Super Lawyers rating service as a Rising Star in business and corporate law.
 Before becoming an attorney, Ms. Balough spent 20 years as a marketing executive.
 She earned a JD from Chicago-Kent and an MBA from Northwestern University.